jezwilkinson/singularity-container-defs/singularity-o2deploy/README.md

 All scripts require `fakeroot` rights to be applied to your user account on the build server.
 Alternatively, the same commands from the scripts can be run on your local machine with administrative rights, substituting `sudo singularity` instead of `singularity --fakeroot`.
 Keep this environment **as clean as possible**: Any additions will expand the size of the container, and may push it over the limit and cause the SIF export to fail. ***Only build one branch at a time into this sandbox***.

+If using the `--docker-login` switch below, you will also need to make a Dockerhub account at https://hub.docker.com/

 ## Contents
 - `definition_buildcontainer_slc7.def`: Singularity build definition for O2 build container.
 - `init_sandbox.sh`: First-time initialisation script to create sandboxed container from definition